 How Manufacturers are Adapting to Industry 4.0 Advancements

 Industry 4.0 is a topic commonly discussed within the manufacturing community.
-Centered on advanced robotics and automation, new ways of human-machine interaction and vast amounts of data and boosted connectivity, Industry 4.0 is poised to modernize manufacturing and boost industrial competitiveness.
-The Internet of Things, Robotics, artificial intelligence, Cloud Computing are major components paving the way creating a high-tech ecosystem of smart devices that achieve an optimized, efficient workplace.
+Centered on advanced robotics and automation, new ways of human-machine interaction, and vast amounts of data and boosted connectivity, Industry 4.0 is poised to modernize manufacturing and boost industrial competitiveness.
+The Internet of Things, Robotics, artificial intelligence, and Cloud Computing are major components paving the way to creating a high-tech ecosystem of smart devices that achieve an optimized, efficient workplace.

 That being said, often the voice of experience gets lost in the mix of today’s crush of information.
 SC&H recently held our third event in a series titled “Manufacturing a Smarter Future” in which manufacturers shared their experiences of making changes to their operations, and ultimately people, and products too.